TL;DR

 Jack de Belin openly expressed how he wanted to be a one-club player for the Dragons, but this prospect has ended with the veteran forward announcing his exit.

-The former NSW rep is approaching 250 matches in the NRL and has been a favourite of Shane Flanagan's since he arrived at the Red V.
+The ex-NSW representative is nearing 250 NRL games and has been a favored player of Shane Flanagan's since joining the Red V.

 Corey Allan has endured a tough time with injuries since his move to the club but the former QLD rep can still offer much-needed depth in the backline.

-• Corey Allan, David Klemmer, Michael Molo, Raymond Faitala-Mariner, Viliami Fifita
+- Corey Allan, Michael Molo, Raymond Faitala-Mariner, and Viliami Fifita

 South Sydney